 2. Ditch the guilt

 Before we teach you the art of saying no, understand that you're not doing anything wrong.
 You're not selfish – it's just that you can't do everything or please everyone.
 'No' isn't a dirty word.
-It can be very healthy and necessary in certain scenarios.
-By saying no you're actually being true to yourself and respecting your own time and values.
+It can be very healthy and necessary in specific scenarios.
+By saying no, you're being true to yourself and respecting your own time and values.

 If anyone is making you feel guilty for saying no, then that says more about them than you.
 No one has the right to control your life.
 Take your power back and understand that guilt can also be a weapon people use to get what they want.